Day 1: Arrive at Paro Airport. (Altitude: 2,280 m./7,524 ft above sea level).

 Later visit, Zorig Chusum Institute (Thirteen Crafts): It was established in 1971 by the Royal Government in order to preserve the invaluable heritage and promote the arts of Bhutan.
 The two main objectives of the institute are (a to preserve and promote the traditional arts and crafts and b) to create job opportunities for the underpriviledged group of the society, school dropouts and unemployed youths.

 Sangaygang View Point: As well as being the location of the transmitter tower of the only national television tower in the country (BBS), the view point is also the perfect place to take in some truly breathtaking views of the entire city of Thimpu.
-On a clear day you can see the ubiquitous prayer flags fluttering on the hills in the distance as well as the whole of the Thimpu valley - needless to say, this is THE place to take your camera and capture the essence of a remarkable country.
+On a clear day you can see the ubiquitous prayer flags fluttering on the hills in the distance as well as the whole of the Thimpu valley - needless to say, this is the place to take your camera and capture the essence of a remarkable country.
 Perhaps unsurprisingly, it is also known as the Lover’s Point!
-And also later visit Kuenselcholing hilltop where the largest Buddha in the world is being built.

 Early breakfast at the hotel and your escort will assist you with exit formalities and bid you farewell.